XiaoxiaoRen-Xx/Xxszdhbczzz/final-project-part-one.md

 ## 🌐 Method and medium
 As I process various sources and data, I continuously refine my data visualization choices.
-Currently, I plan to use Tableau to create different charts, such as **bar charts and heat maps**, to visually compare weight-loss methods.
+Currently, I plan to use Tableau to create different charts, such as bar charts and heat maps, to visually compare weight-loss methods.
 Additionally, I will design a clear, easy-to-navigate table.
 My first thought was through a shareable Excel spreadsheet, but now I just get to know Shortland is a great platform for me to build a visual narrative page for the audiences, allowing viewers to find relevant data and apply it to their own weight-loss journey, I will learn to figure out in the later stage.
 Finally, all content will be organized and published on GitHub to ensure clarity and accessibility.